Rejuvenated Novak Djokovic Eyes US Open as 'Big Four' Reunited

 Fast forward three months and Djokovic is once again the man to beat.

 "It's a wonderful feeling.
-It's been a couple of tough months for me with an injury but then winning Wimbledon and Cincinnati," Djokovic said.
+It's been a couple of tough months for me with an injury but then winning Wimbledon and Cincinnati," said Djokovic who opens his US Open campaign against Hungary's Marton Fucsovics.

 Djokovic's Wimbledon triumph took his Grand Slam title collection to 13, just one behind Pete Sampras.